-The number of employees employed in England that the Council has at the end of the reporting period - 31 March 2018 - 5481.
+The number of employees employed in England that the Council has at the end of the reporting period as at 31 March 2020 - 4455.

 Outline any actions you have taken to help you progress towards meeting the public sector target

 Our approach to apprenticeship has continued to be driven through workforce planning in particular services identifying skill gaps and then exploring how an apprenticeship could address this gap through upskilling existing staff or recruiting new employees specifically into apprenticeship roles.
 Supporting this approach, we have continued to review and revise our apprenticeship offer both for schools and corporately.